isomerpages/moe-northshorepri/_departments/English.md

 The Reading Remediation Programme (RRP) aims to raise the reading competency of students who are not making sufficient progress in the development of literacy skills at the end of Primary 2 at the word and text levels.
 The objectives are to enable identified Primary 3 and 4 students to read grade-level texts with fluency, and to demonstrate understanding of these texts.

 **Useful Links for Parents**
+Please click on the following link for information on: